andrastantos/brew/docs/cpu/isa.rst

 ===========    =============

 Register aliases:
-    $sp:  alias to $r0
+    $sp:  alias to $r12
-    $fp:  alias to $r1
+    $fp:  alias to $r13
-    $lr:  alias to $r2
+    $lr:  alias to $r14

 .. note::
-  Aliases have (almost) anything to do with HW and only make assembly unambiguous and/or easier to read.
-The only exception is that the ISA supports compact load-store operations with $r0 and $r1 as their base registers.
+  Aliases have (almost) nothing to do with HW and only make assembly unambiguous and/or easier to read.
+The only exception is that the ISA supports compact load-store operations with $r12 and $r13 as their base registers.
 There's no functional difference between these compact and the full-format load/store operations, but the intent is that by using these instructions to access stack-local variables allows much more compact code-size (close to ARM THUMB compactness).

 Special registers: